-All players must be a minimum of fifty years old (50) during the calendar year to be eligible to play in the Senior's program and register with the SPA.
+All players must be a minimum of fifty years old (50) during the calendar year to be eligible to play in the Senior's program.

 Master's competition shall begin at the age of thirty-five (35).

 SPA Tournament Staff may not manage, coach, participate as a player, or umpire in any tournament in which he/she serves on the Tournament's Staff.